KaiHaoChen04/harness-template/README.md

-this is for your agent config to implement in your coding harness (codex/opencode)
+this is for your agent config to implement in your coding harness for dynamic workflow (codex/opencode)